gibranlp/QARSlp/README.md

 - [ ] Create an Arch ISO with this theme included.
 - [ ] Create a Taskwarrior interface with Rofi

+If you like it please help me support this project, some coffee would help me to improve it and dedicate more time. thanks.

 <a href="https://www.buymeacoffee.com/gibranlp"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a Coffee&emoji=&slug=gibranlp&button_colour=FFDD00&font_colour=000000&font_family=Bree&outline_colour=000000&coffee_colour=ffffff"></a>